plandes/mednlp/README.md

 ## Obtaining

-The easiest way to install the command line program is via the `pip` installer:
+The easiest way to install the command line program is via the `pip` installer.
 ```bash
 pip3 install --use-deprecated=legacy-resolver zensols.mednlp
 ```